garaio/remcloud-message-bus-api/README.md

 Field | Type | Content / Remarks
 -|-|-
-eventType | string | Masterdata.House.Deleted
+eventType | string | Masterdata.Building.Deleted
 data | hash |
-&nbsp;&nbsp;reference | string | unique identifier for the unit; the first segment of the key is the property reference, the second is the house reference eg '1234.01.0001'
+&nbsp;&nbsp;reference | string | unique identifier for the unit; the first segment of the key is the property reference, the second is the building reference eg '1234.01.0001'

 ##### Example